An overview of the most well-known and popular features in Windows 11.

 2. Select “Windows 11 (multi‑edition ISO),” click Confirm, choose “English (United States),” and confirm again.

-3. Download the ISO file (.iso) and use it for a USB installer, virtual machine, or by mounting it in Windows.
+3. Download the ISO (.iso) and use it for a USB drive, a virtual machine, or mount it in Windows.

 ISO vs. Media Creation Tool — which should you choose?

-• you want a clean install or to install on multiple PCs.
+• you want a clean install or need to install on multiple PCs.

-• you need the ISO for a virtual machine (VMware, VirtualBox, Hyper‑V).
+• you’ll use the ISO for a virtual machine (VMware, VirtualBox, Hyper‑V).

-• you want to create a USB with Rufus/Ventoy yourself or keep the ISO as a backup.
+• you prefer creating a USB with Rufus/Ventoy or keeping the ISO as a backup.

-• you want to upgrade this PC now with the fewest choices.
+• you want to upgrade this PC now with minimal choices.

-• you prefer an automatic bootable USB without extra software.
+• you want an automatic bootable USB without extra software.

-• you want a more guided process with fewer manual steps.
+• you prefer a guided process with fewer manual steps.

 Download the ISO file